vapvarun/buddypress-polls/README.txt

 Poll activity graph can be listed in sidebar with the help of widget (BuddyPress) Poll Activity Graph widget provided by the plugin.

 == Changelog ==
+= 4.2.8 =
+* Fix: Set only inactive when the license key deactivates
+* Fix: Update the license activation file and set the response to transient
+* Fix: Call plugin js and css when the Elementor widget is used on any page

 = 4.2.7 =
 * Enhancement - Display notice if license key not activated, License key expired
 * Enhancement - Added - bp business profile plugin compatibility